Skagit Valley College is back! We are pleased to announce SVC will return to face-to-face operations for Summer and Fall!

 - VeriCite is a plagiarism prevention tool.
 When an instructor creates a Canvas assignment that is VeriCite enabled, the system compares student submissions against sources available on the internet, including work submitted by students at SVC and other institutions using VeriCite.
 It generates a report showing an overview score as well as side by side comparison of the matching text and sources.
 VeriCite can also be used as a teaching tool because students are able to use results to self-evaluate their work and make corrections as needed.

-- Respondus LockDown Browser is tool within Canvas that disables the ability for students to: print, copy, or go to another website; access other applications; or close a test until it is submitted for grading.
+- Respondus LockDown Browser is a tool within Canvas that disables the ability for students to: print, copy or go to another website; access other applications; or close a test until it is submitted for grading.
 Respondus LockDown Browser works on Windows and Mac computers as well as iPads.
 Unfortunately, it doesn’t support Chromebooks and other mobile devices.

 Counseling and Advising